ToolDreamer: Instilling LLM Reasoning Into Tool Retrievers: The Proposed ToolDreamer

 \subsubsection{Hypothetical Tool Generation}

 This is the first step of the training phase.
 Here, given a question, we prompt an LLM to generate tools it thinks could be relevant for solving the question (See Fig. \ref{fig:ht_train_prompt} for Prompt Template).
 As we have access to the training data, we know a priori the number of tools required for the question.
 Thus, the LLM is instructed to generate hypothetical tools equal to the number of gold tools for the query.
-For the actual generation, we task the model to provide its thought process for the hypothetical tool, an appropriate name and description.
+For the actual generation, we task the model to provide its thought process for the hypothetical tool, an appropriate name, and a description.
 The first two components are used because it has been shown \cite{yugeswardeenoo-etal-2024-question, zhu-etal-2025-deepreview} that LLM performance improves when providing a reasoning breakdown before the final answer.
 Additionally, as mentioned, we do not generate an implementation of the tool, but only metadata (thoughts + name + description).

 Although LLMs have gotten better over the years, they are still prone to making mistakes and not following instructions \cite{tong-etal-2024-llms, chen2024deep}.
 We notice a similar phenomenon in our study.
-While our LLM (\S \ref{sec:experiments}) is able to generate the right number of tools for the majority of questions, it falters for a very small fraction (0.3\%).
+While our LLM (\S \ref{sec:experiments}) can generate the right number of tools for the majority of questions, it falters for a very small fraction (0.3\%).
 These questions are subsequently removed from the sampled dataset.